MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 ---
-title: 'Create an Event Hubs data connection'
+title: 'Create an Event Hubs data connection - Azure Data Explorer'
-description: 'In this article, you learn how to ingest data into Azure Data Explorer from Event Hubs.' ms.topic: how-to ms.date: 03/28/2023
+description: 'In this article, you learn how to ingest data into Azure Data Explorer from Event Hubs.' ms.topic: how-to ms.date: 03/30/2023
 ---

 # Create an Event Hubs data connection